mikewang928/BN.580.697_Hack/README.md

 * Rank orders: K lines of list of integers separated by spaces, represents `each patient's ranked preferences` over doctors.

 Input example:
->Number of Patients:4
+>Number of Patients: 4
-<br>Number of Doctors:3
+<br>Number of Doctors: 3
-<br>Capacity of Each Doctor:1 2 2
+<br>Capacity of Each Doctor: 1 2 2
-<br>Rank Order of Patient No.1:1 2 3
+<br>Rank Order of Patient No.1: 1 2 3
-<br>Rank Order of Patient No.2:2 1 3
+<br>Rank Order of Patient No.2: 2 1 3
-<br>Rank Order of Patient No.3:1 2 3
+<br>Rank Order of Patient No.3: 1 2 3
-<br>Rank Order of Patient No.4:2 1 3
+<br>Rank Order of Patient No.4: 2 1 3

+This means:
+* There are 4 patients and 3 doctors.
+* Doctor No.1 has a capacity of 1.
+Doctor No.2 has a capacity of 2.
+Doctor No.3 has a capacity of 2.
+* Patient No.1 prefers Doctor No.1 most, then Doctor No.2, and Doctor No.3 least.
+* Patient No.2 prefers Doctor No.2 most, then Doctor No.1, and Doctor No.3 least.
+* And so on...

 Output
 * A simple chart containing 2 columns, `Doctor` and `Patient(s)`.